Saab JAS 39 Gripen: Testing, production, and improvements

 Saab rolled out the first Gripen on 26 April 1987, marking the company's 50th anniversary.
 Originally planned to fly in 1987, the first flight was delayed by 18 months due to issues with the flight control system.
 On 9 December 1988, the first prototype (serial number 39-1) took its 51-minute maiden flight with pilot Stig Holmström at the controls.
 During the test programme, concern surfaced about the aircraft's avionics, specifically the fly-by-wire flight control system (FCS), and the relaxed stability design.
 On 2 February 1989, this issue led to the crash of the prototype during an attempted landing at Linköping; the test pilot Lars Rådeström walked away with a broken elbow.
 The cause of the crash was identified as pilot-induced oscillation, caused by problems with the FCS's pitch-control routine.

 In response to the crash, Saab and US firm Calspan introduced software modifications to the aircraft.
 A modified Lockheed NT-33A was used to test these improvements, which allowed flight testing to resume 15 months after the accident.
-On 8 August 1993, production aircraft 39102 was destroyed in an accident during an aerial display in Stockholm.
-Test pilot Rådeström lost control of the aircraft during a roll at low altitude when the aircraft stalled, forcing him to eject.
+On 8 August 1993, production aircraft 39102 was destroyed in an accident at an aerial display for the Stockholm Water Festival.
+Test pilot Lars Rådeström lost control of the aircraft during a roll at low altitude when the aircraft stalled, forcing him to eject.
 Saab later found the problem was high amplification of the pilot's quick and significant stick command inputs.
 The ensuing investigation and flaw correction further delayed test flying by several months, resuming in December 1993.

 The first order included an option for another 110, which was exercised in June 1992.
 Batch II consisted of 96 one-seat JAS 39As and 14 two-seat JAS 39Bs.
 The JAS 39B variant is 66 cm (26 in) longer than the JAS 39A to accommodate a second seat, which also necessitated the deletion of the cannon and a reduced internal fuel capacity.
 By April 1994, five prototypes and two series-production Gripens had been completed; but a beyond-visual-range missile (BVR) had not yet been selected.
 A third batch was ordered in June 1997, composed of 50 upgraded single-seat JAS 39Cs and 14 JAS 39D two-seaters, known as 'Turbo Gripen', with NATO compatibility for exports.
 Batch III aircraft, delivered between 2002 and 2008, possess more powerful and updated avionics, in-flight refuelling capability via retractable probes on the aircraft's starboard side, and an on-board oxygen-generating system (OBOGS) for longer duration missions.
 In-flight refuelling was tested via a specially equipped prototype (39‐4) used in successful trials with a Royal Air Force VC10 in 1998.